Industrial Light & Magic

 Industrial Light & Magic (ILM) is an American motion picture visual effects, computer animation and stereo conversion digital studio founded by George Lucas on May 26, 1975.
-It is a division of the film production company Lucasfilm, which Lucas founded, and was created when he began production on the original Star Wars, the fourth episode of the Skywalker Saga.
+It is a division of the film production company Lucasfilm, which Lucas founded, and was created when he began production on the 1977 film Star Wars.

 ILM originated in Van Nuys, California, then later moved to San Rafael in 1978, and since 2005 it has been based at the Letterman Digital Arts Center in the Presidio of San Francisco.
-In 2012, The Walt Disney Company acquired ILM as part of its purchase of Lucasfilm.
-As of 2024, Industrial Light & Magic has won 15 Academy Awards for Best Visual Effects.
+In 2012, the Walt Disney Company acquired ILM as part of its purchase of Lucasfilm.
+As of 2026, Industrial Light & Magic has won 15 Academy Awards for Best Visual Effects.